Now that you have created and configured your new account, you are ready to e-file!

 Add Documents

-1. Document Type – The Court prescribes the list of documents you see available in the Document Type field.
-If you don’t see the specific document type you are looking for then you’ll need to select the document type that most closely matches, or is somewhat generic in nature.
+1. Document Type – The Court defines the available selections in the Document Type field.
+If your specific document isn’t listed, choose the option that is the closest match or a generic document type.
 Learn more about selecting a document type when the one needed isn’t listed…

 2. Document Description – After making your selection, type the true document title in the document description field.